uhop/install-artifact-from-github/README.md

 * `install-artifact-from-github` retrieves such artifact, tests if it works properly, and rebuilds a project from sources in the case of failure.

 In general it can save your users from a long recompilation and, in some cases, even save them from installing build tools.
-By using GitHub facilities (Releases and Actions) the whole process of publishing and subsequent installations is secure and transparent.
+By using GitHub facilities ([Releases](https://docs.github.com/en/github/administering-a-repository/about-releases) and [Actions](https://github.com/features/actions)) the whole process of publishing and subsequent installations is secure, transparent, inexpensive or even free for public repositories.

 ## How to install